Crumb-E/Crumb-KA-Tracking/Hello_SDL/Hello_SDL_2.md

 ![Triangles are indeed complicated.](Media/CrumDoc-2-6.png)

 This did end up feeling more esoteric compared to my other programming work.
 Was kinda of cool though, and satisfying to get working and wrap my head around.
-Hopefully it's true this is (one of) the hardest parts of OpenGL because I found it very doable.
+Hopefully it's true this is (one of) the hardest parts of OpenGL because I found it hard but very doable regardless.